 The legislation was primarily designed to help small businesses establish and maintain “safe harbor” retirement plans, including 401k and 403b plans.
 But the SECURE Act will also have a significant impact on employee stock ownership plans.

-Starting in 2021, businesses with newly established employee stock ownership plans (ESOPs) will have until the extended corporate return due date (September 15, 2021) to make tax-deductible, 2020 contributions.
+Starting in 2021, businesses with newly established employee stock ownership plans will have until the extended corporate tax return due date to make tax-deductible, prior-year contributions.

 The SECURE Act - Full Text

 Click here to review the legislation in its entirety.
-Passed as part of H.R.
-1865 (Further Consolidated Appropriations Act, 2020), the SECURE Act can be found beginning on page 604 (Division O).
+The SECURE Act was part of H.R.
+1865 (Further Consolidated Appropriations Act, 2020) and can be found beginning on page 604 (Division O).